JonesInForCode/quick_os_info/README.md

 Flags / options
 - -c, --console
     If logfile cannot be created, force all output to console (streams full outputs).
+- --out
+    specify where to save the .log file as /path/logName.log
 - -v, --verbose
     Stream full command outputs to console (and log).
 Default is to keep full output in logfile only.
 - -m, --minimal